 Number 3: My Hero Academia (Season 4)

 One-Punch Man and My Hero Academia both use the superhero template to appeal to fans at a surface level, but rapidly evolve into something different than the standard superfare.
 The former uses the genre’s own tropes to poke fun at itself a la Deadpool, while My Hero Academia is a heartfelt love letter to the Golden Age of comic books that weaves an original story set in a world filled with superpowers and emotional beats that are almost as powerful as the godlike characters the show features.
 Very few anime can keep me interested for more than two seasons, but I’m just as invested in My Hero Academia’s fourth season as I was with its first three.
 I credit that to the series spending plenty of time fleshing out its diverse roster of colorful heroes and villains – both main and supporting – which allows its truly outstanding battles to hit even harder.
 And holy shit, they hit hard.
 MHA even packs enough sentiment in its filler episodes to make them feel important, something I’ve never seen before.

 Number 2: Dragon Ball Super: Broly (film)

 Note: Dragon Ball Super Broly had its Japanese premiere in 2018, but I’m including it here because it hit the US in January 2019.

 This movie won’t make you a fan of Dragon Ball if you aren’t already, but it’s essentially a giant checklist of exactly why the series has so many.
 Dragon Ball Super: Broly has big laughs, even bigger action – I’d say some of the best in the anime’s decades-long history – and builds upon its existing characters, especially its most iconic villain, in surprising ways that aim to keep the series from getting stale in its future.
-Throw in an absolutely breathtaking new animation style, killer soundtrack, and the first canonical appearance of a fan-favorite antagonist, and Dragon Ball’s newest film is one of my favorite action movies this year, making it required viewing for those who love the iconic franchise.
+Throw in an absolutely breathtaking new animation style, killer soundtrack, and the first canonical appearance of a fan-favorite antagonist, and Dragon Ball’s newest film is one of my favorite action movies this year, along with being required viewing for those who love the iconic franchise.